priyantaislam/priyantaislam/README.md

 ### Hello there :joystick:

+- 🏙️ I am a full stack software engineer based in Sydney, Australia.
+My interests include retro gaming, vintage computers and low level programming.
+I also love learning about the underlying mathematical concepts in computer science.
+- 🕹️ I make pixel art and it is one of my favourite visual media, I love how expressive it can get even though it is very restrictive in nature.
+- 🎸 I play guitar and bass, and some piano.
+I enjoy playing over-the-top, outrageous guitar solos.

 <!--
 **priyantaislam/priyantaislam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.